Prior to reading this article, please review the Features Overview section.

 Please note that the last four maps are not required for review if you are NOT using the Accounting Seed Orders & Inventory functionality.

-- Inventory Balances - shows the data tables that update both inventory quantity available and the general ledger.
+- Inventory Quantity Available - shows the data tables that update both inventory quantity available and the general ledger.

-- Billing for Inventory - shows the process for billing and order fulfillment of inventoried products.
+- Billing for Inventory - shows the process for billing and order fulfillment of inventoried products (including product build and warehousing).

 - Payables for Inventory - shows how to purchase and pay for inventoried supplies.